 - Seal in Siamese

-In this article we are going to stick to the 'genetic' color descriptions.
+In this article we are going to stick to the 'genetic' colour descriptions.

-This is quite a complex topic but its understanding is fundamental to understanding the basic color genetics of the cat.
+This is quite a complex topic but its understanding is fundamental to understanding the basic colour genetics of the cat.
 Many of the other genes are simple recessives that have easy-to-understand effects.

-Melanin is the substance or pigment that gives a cat's hair its color.
+Melanin is the substance or pigment that gives a cat's hair its colour.
 There are two distinct types of melanin in the cat - as in many mammals - eumelanin and phaeomelanin.
 Eumelanin is, in the absence of other modifying genes (see below), black or dark brown.
-Phaeomelanin is, in its unmodified form, a yellowish color though cat breeders generally call it red.
+Phaeomelanin is, in its unmodified form, a yellowish colour though cat breeders generally call it red.

 Melanin is produced by cells called melanocytes.
 These are found in the skin, hair bulbs (from which the hairs grow) and other places.

 Melanocytes in the skin are sensitive to UV radiation and normally produce eumelanin.
 They are responsible e.g. for tanning in humans, and for darker exposed skin e.g. nose leather in furred mammals.